brightsole/vanillish/README.md

 ### What is it?
 <details>
   <summary>
-    tl;dr: <TODO>
+    <strong>tl;dr:</strong> easy-to-use in-browser CRUD db
   </summary>
   <br />

   A brand new package project!
-It's a CRUD wrapper around `localforage` or [`@brightsole/vanillite`](https://github.com/brightsole/vanillite).
-It will allow for a standardized way of interacting with a local store, with advanced crap like querying.
-It will also eventually do input validation!
+It's a CRUD wrapper around [`@brightsole/vanillite`](https://github.com/one19/vanillite).

+  It has a number of methods that make setting, getting, querying, and deleting data a dream!

   It's ready for you to add some functionality, and publish it!